haydavid23/FastFoodCounter/README.md

 Ability for the use to see previous days information.
 JWT login authentication.
 Create a database (using flask) with more alternative workouts.
+Scan meals consumed using barcode techonology to facilitate user's interactive